What is Enuresis Nocturna (bedwetting)?

 There are two main types of enuresis: primary and secondary enuresis.

-- Secondary enuresis: This occurs when a child or adult begins bedwetting again after an extended period of toilet training.
+• Secondary enuresis: This occurs when a child or adult begins bedwetting again after an extended period of potty training.
 Secondary enuresis can be caused by emotional stress, medical conditions, or environmental changes.

 Enuresis nocturna: nocturnal bedwetting